tristonplummer/Eden/README.md

 ## Troubleshooting
 - *Where can I get a client?*
-    - Eden is designed to run on the official Ep5.4 client, which may be downloaded from [Elitepvpers](https://www.elitepvpers.com/forum/shaiya-pserver-guides-releases/2257246-release-official-episode-5-4-client.html).
+    - Eden is designed to run on an Ep8 client, which may be downloaded from [Elitepvpers](https://www.elitepvpers.com/forum/shaiya-pserver-development/4528336-new-episode-8-unpack.html).

 ## FAQ
 #### I would like a feature added to the server